 Blake Mycoskie is a serial entrepreneur.

-He choose South America because he wanted to learn how to play polo.
+After all that, he needed a break.
+He chose to travel to South America because he wanted to learn polo.

-They explained that they were on a ‘shoe drive’ collecting second-hand shoes from wealthy families and taking them to the favelas to hand out.
+In Buenos Aires, one evening, he fell in to conversion with two women.
+They were on a ‘shoe drive’ - collecting second-hand shoes from wealthy families and taking them to the favelas.
+Intrigued, Blake tagged along.

 TOMS went from zero dollars in annual revenue to $450 million in under seven years, becoming the fastest selling shoe company in the world.

-People loved the idea that by buying a pair of shoes they would be gifting another pair to a poor child.
+How and why was Blake’s vision so successful?
+Because there was a great story behind it.
+People loved the idea that by buying a pair of shoes, they would be gifting another pair to a disadvantaged child.

 The most successful businesses in the world share one thing in common with TOMS: they all tell their stories well.